eyalbh8/Excel_hours_analysis/README.md

 ## GUI

-Using tKiner to make accessible entering the name of the file and the lines you need to analyze and the solution is also printed in a tKinter window
+Using tKiner to make accessible entering the name of the file and the lines you need to analyze.
+The solution is also printed in a tKinter window

 ### First window